 It goes almost without saying that many of the visitors who use BlackPast.org are concerned about social justice issues and often involve themselves locally with mentoring efforts for young people and particularly young African Americans.
 Let BlackPast.org assist your effort by introducing your mentees, from the elementary school to college level, to the depth and breadth of African American history, heritage, and achievement.
 We want to help your mentoring process build self-esteem among these young men and women, challenge stereotypes, and remind them of the accomplishments of thousands of people of African ancestry around the world and throughout human history.
 Listed below are pages that we think would be particularly valuable to share with the young people you are assisting.
 Do contact us at BlackPast@blackpast.org to see if we can be of additional help in your efforts.
-Also let us know what other information you’d like to see on this page.

 From left to right: Hampton Student Teaching Former Enslaved Virginians to Read and Write, ca. 1880, Mentoring Young Black Men Today, Mentoring Young Black Women Today

 African American Ambassadors—Few people know that over 140 black men and women have represented the United States in countries throughout the world since 1869.
 These pages include the profiles of each of them.